 Buying backlinks can hurt your SEO, even resulting in penalties from Google.
 That’s not a risk you want to take, so stick with building your links the old-fashioned way.

-25. Optimize Your Google My Business and Yelp Listings
+25. Optimize Your Google Business Profile and Yelp Listings

 - Your site’s URL

 - Your full business name, address, and phone number